TOsCodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe sets themode of file hello to rwxr-x-wx 10-mirror_permissions mirrors permissiion of olleh to hello 11-directories_permissions add execute permissions to all user for all sub directories
+9-John_Doe sets themode of file hello to rwxr-x-wx 10-mirror_permissions mirrors permissiion of olleh to hello 11-directories_permissions add execute permissions to all user for all sub directories 12-directory_permissions makes my_dir directory with the mode 751